jeromeetienne/AR.js-docs/posts/post-XX-how-to-use-arjs-with-aframe.md

 [Marcel Freinbichler](https://twitter.com/fr3ino) and [Lisi Linhart](https://twitter.com/lisi_linhart)
 wanted to do a augmented reality application for their school: *"When you go to a room, you point your phone and it shows you in augmented reality the availability of this room."*

 So they chosed to use barcode markers: one barcode per room.
-Thus when the AR application sees the marker, it converts that to into a number which matches the room.
+Thus when the AR application sees the marker, it converts that to a number which matches the room.
 So you do a xmlhttprequest to get the current schedule of the room and display it on top of the marker.

 I love this idea!
 It is useful for other people in the school.
 It has nice panash with AR.
 But most of all, it provides relevant informations directly where and when needed.
 This is a key principle for AR applications.